confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 Notice that this stream is configured with a custom `timestamp` to signal that [event-time](../../concepts/time-and-windows-in-ksqldb-queries/#event-time) should be used instead of [processing-time](../../concepts/time-and-windows-in-ksqldb-queries/#processing-time).
 What this means is that when ksqlDB does time-related operations over the stream, it uses the `timestamp` column to measure time, not the current time of the operating system.
 This makes it possible to handle out-of-order events.

-The stream is also configured to use the `Avro` format for the value part of the underlying Kafka records that it generates.
-Becuse ksqlDB has been configured with Schema Registry (as part of the Docker Compose file), the schemas of each stream and table are centrally tracked.
+The stream is also configured to use the `Avro` format for the value part of the underlying {{ site.ak }} records that it generates.
+Because ksqlDB has been configured with {{ site.sr }} (as part of the Docker Compose file), the schemas of each stream and table are centrally tracked.
 We'll make use of this in our microservice later.

 ### Seed some transaction events